 - Don't garden, handle firewood, pine straw, etc, without gloves.

 - Eliminate as much clutter as possible in storage areas and frequently dust and vacuum around windows, corners of rooms, and under furniture.

 - Trim weeds around the building foundation and remove debris to discourage insects and spiders from living next to a structure.

 - Seal openings and install screens and door sweeps to prevent spiders (as well as other unwanted pests) from moving indoors.

 - Use a vacuum cleaner to remove webs, spiders and their egg sacs.

 Recommended Products for Black Widow Spider Control

-- Concentrates: Use LambdaStar UltraCap 9.7, Cyper WSP, Onslaught, or D-Fense SC.
+- Concentrates: Use Cyzmic CS, LambdaStar UltraCap 9.7, Cyper WSP, or Onslaught.
 These are liquid residual concentrates that you mix with water and spray.
 Spray around the foundation perimeter.
 Spray about 1-2 feet up the exterior wall and 3-10 feet out from the exterior wall as a liquid barrier.
 Also spray around window frames, door frames, soffit areas, vent openings, exhaust areas, garages, basements, mounted lights, air conditioning areas, cable entry points, deck areas, stoop and patio areas.

 - Dusts: Dusting is useful if there are voids such as electric outlets, switch plate covers or vent areas where spiders are emerging.
 Using a hand duster like Bellows duster would allow for easier dusting.
 D-Fense Dust would be the recommended insecticide dust.
 Using D-Fense Dust dusted in the attic area would be a good measure if there is an infestation in the attic area.
 Delta Dust may be used in your crawl space, it is moisture proof.
 Dustin Mizer makes dusting an attic easier, giving an even dust disbursion.